Plast: Second Era: 1920–1930

 The Soviet victory in the civil war in 1922 led to an immediate abolition of all non-communist scout activities in this region.
 In the Romanian area of Bukovina, the development of Plast was likewise hampered.
 Ukrainian Scouting was among the first to suffer what later became the fate of many Scout Associations throughout the world.
-In areas later to become western Ukraine, which included parts of Czechoslovakia and Poland, the Scout movement emerged from the ruins of war with renewed vitality.
+In areas of Western Ukraine, which included parts of Czechoslovakia and Poland, the Scout movement emerged from the ruins of war with renewed vitality.
 During this period, Ukrainian Scouting first requested international recognition, but was denied on political grounds.

 In spite of numerous obstacles, Plast developed rapidly in the Polish areas, with high levels of membership among students, farmers and workers.
 A key sponsor was Metropolitan Andrey Sheptytsky, the Archbishop of the Ukrainian Greek Catholic Church (1901–1944), who donated a campsite called "Sokil" in the Carpathian Mountains.
-A number of publications are introduced, including the official organ Molode Zhyttia and Dr. Oleksander Tysovsky's seminal handbook, Zhyttia v Plasti.
+A number of publications are introduced, including the official organ Molode Zhyttia and Oleksander Tysovsky's seminal handbook, Zhyttia v Plasti (1921).
+Plast groups, later transferred into regiments and kurins, appeared in almost all Ukrainian middle schools of Eastern Galicia, and also spread to Volyn, where they were supported by local branches of the Prosvita society.

+In 1924, the Supreme Plast Congress elected the executive organ of the movement - the High Plast Command, headed by Severyn Levytskyi.
+Youth Plast organizations were additionally supported by the creation of Plast squads among university students, adults and younger children.
+By 1930 Plast had 6000 members in Western Ukraine.
 In the late 1920s, external pressure on the part of the Polish authorities seriously impaired further growth of Plast on its territory, and eventually led to an outright abolition of Ukrainian Scouting in 1928 in the Volyn region, and in Halychyna in 1930.
 However, Plast continued to flourish in Carpathian Ruthenia, the ethnic Ukrainian area within Czechoslovakia, and maintained a close liaison with the underground Scout units in parts of central Ukraine under the Soviet Union until World War II and Western Ukraine under Poland.
 The Plast groups in Carpathian Ruthenia and Prague were members of the Union of Junak Scouts and Guides of the Republic of Czechoslovakia and through this federation of the two World organizations.
 A headquarters was opened in Prague.
 Ukrainian Scouts took part in the 3rd World Scout Jamboree at Arrowe Park, England, in 1929, and as part of the Czechoslovak contingent in the 4th Jamboree at Gödöllő, Hungary, in 1933, attempting to make world scouting aware of the suppression of free Scout activities in Ukraine.